Lux Docs

 • Epoch duration: 10 minutes minimum (MinEpochDuration), 1 hour maximum (MaxEpochDuration).

-• Ringtail keys rotate when the validator set changes, rate-limited to at most 1 rotation per 10 minutes.
+• Pulsar keys rotate when the validator set changes, rate-limited to at most 1 rotation per 10 minutes.

 • Historical epochs are retained (default 6) for cross-epoch signature verification.

-• BLS and Ringtail validator sets are kept synchronized.
+• BLS and Pulsar validator sets are kept synchronized.

 • EpochManager handles key generation, rotation, and pruning.